-School Police Officers are allocated to high schools by the Office of School Safety to allow officers to bid into school assignments by seniority.
+School Police Officers are allocated to schools by the Office of School Safety to allow officers to bid into school assignments by seniority.
 There are a limited number of these positions.
-The remaining school police officers are assigned and deployed by the Office of School Safety based on a combination of the following criteria: enrollment, annual number of serious incidents reported at each school, number of school suspensions, size of the school, and status as a "focus" school.
+The remaining school police officers are assigned and deployed by the Office of School Safety based on a combination of the following criteria: enrollment, annual number of serious incidents reported at each school, number of school suspensions, and the size of the school.
 Bidding for these allocated positions does not occur until the end of July; therefore, final assignments for all schools will not be determined until mid-August.